Tour Scotland in Two Weeks

 Stop in Ballater for a wander or nip to Aboyne to check out the amazing Strachans grocery store, which is deceptively small from the outside but sells everything you never knew you needed!
 The Boat Inn in Aboyne is a nice wee hotel with a restaurant that uses local ingredients and traditional food with a modern twist.

-If you can’t visit the castle, you can still view the pretty little Crathie Kirk, which the Queen and her family attends, and Royal Lochnagar Distillery.
+If you can’t visit the castle, you can still view the pretty little Crathie Kirk, which the Queen and her family attend, and Royal Lochnagar Distillery.
 Be aware that kids under the age of 8 years old are not allowed on the tour of the production areas.

 Royal Deeside to Gairloch